 Do you have enough fads in your life so that you’re not boring?
 Do you have so many fads in your life that you’re irrelevant?
 Choose wisely.

-Trends are about movement.
-Fads are like the waves on the water.
-They rock the boat and so they capture our attention.
+Trends are about movement and transformation over time.
+Fads are like the waves on the water, they rock the boat and thereby capture our immediate attention.
 Trends are like the currents which move the boat.
-Currents are more difficult to see, but have far more power.
-One can navigate by learning more about the currents of trends and stop obsessing about the waves upon the water.
+Currents are more difficult to perceive, but are far more powerful.
+One is able to navigate by learning more about the depth and direction of currents and stop obsessing about what just on the surface.

-Trends are more adult-like because they take longer-term attention span to notice.
-They often involve a sense of investment, whether that is with a long-term stock, the growth or decline of a company or even the way that we invest in the rearing of our children.
+Trends are more adult-like because they take longer-term attention to notice.
+They often involve a sense of investment, whether that is with a long-term stock, the growth or decline of a company or even the way that we invest in the rearing of children.
 They take time and if we reacted to every little change with our investments, we cause more harm than good.
+There’s also a sense of delayed gratification with investment in trends.
+Fads are about today, trends are all about what comes after today.

 I don’t set trends.
 I just find out what they are and I exploit them.
 Dick Clark

 Principles are about the eternal.
 Things that don’t change, shouldn’t change, can’t change.
-These are difficult to defend in an age where many loud people say that there are no eternals, no truths.
-I believe it is true to say that they are wrong.
+These are difficult to defend in an age where too many loud people insist that there are no eternals, there are no truths.
+I believe it is truth to say that they are wrong.

-Just as fads anchor you to a moment in time, principles free you from time.
-Principles are not simply about this time, they are about all time.
+Just as fads anchor you to a moment in time and trends cross time, principles free you from time.
+Principles are not simply about this time, they are about all time, they transcend time.
 We can have the sense of principles being more elder-oriented because for too many of us, we don’t seem to appreciate them until we’ve grown tired of everything else that competes with them.
-They’re not limited just to elders as we have all met youngsters who seem wise beyond their years.

 Fads are about attention.

-Given the vague statistic that the average person in the modern world encounters several thousand advertising messages a day, your ability to get your message through depends a lot on knowing which fads are capturing attention at this moment.
-When you’re trying to gain the attention of a younger person, be that your child or your new worker, are you able to use the right words, images and metaphors that work with them, without trying to be like them, of course?
-It’s not a fad that the younger generation easily sees and rejects efforts to manipulate them.
+Given the vague statistic that the average person today encounters several thousand advertising messages a day, your ability to get your message through depends a lot on knowing which fads are capturing attention in this moment.
+When you’re trying to gain the attention of a younger person, be that your child or your new worker, are you able to use the right words, images and metaphors that work with them, without trying to be just like them?
+It’s not a fad that the younger generation easily sees and rejects older generations efforts to manipulate.

 Have an understanding of both investment and delayed gratification with trends.
 Because trends take time, one has to have a sense of the endgame — where is this trend likely to lead us five, ten, even fifty years into the future?
-In the Western world, we have been so seduced by the short-term and quarterly results that we are quite fad-like in our planning.
-The Eastern cultures might teach us about having a much longer sense of time.
-Our own history, in terms of what we have forgotten or choose to ignore, can also teach about the value of long-term trends as well.
+In the advanced economies, we have been so seduced by the short-term and quarterly results that we are quite fad-like in our planning.
+Older cultures might teach us about having a much longer sense of time.
+Our own history, in terms of what we have forgotten or choose to ignore, can also teach about the value of long-term trends.

 Principles are about truth.

-Imagine that you were asked to begin a document with the words, “We hold these truths to be self-evident . . . “ how might you write that document?
-Do you believe that anything is true – that truth even exists – or do you believe that everything is relative and one so-called truth is as good any other?
+Imagine that you were asked to begin a document with the words, “We hold these truths to be self-evident . . . “ how might you finish that sentence?
+How might you finish the entire document to declare what it is that you believe?
+Do you believe that anything is true– that truth even exists– or do you believe that everything is relative and one so-called truth is as good another?

 In matters of style, swim with the current; in matters of principles, stand like a rock.
 Thomas Jefferson